 This is the reason that airlines have expressed so much hesitation and caution when dealing with hoverboards on flights.

-While the overall quality of the units is lower, the most heavily affected area of the hoverboards were the batteries.
+While the overall quality of the units is lower, the most heavily affected area of the hoverboards was the batteries.
 The lithium-ion batteries are the main reason why these devices are actually functional, but when created in large quantities hastily, there are understandably quality issues that occur.

 In the rush that many companies had to manufacture all of these hoverboards, they made them with lower quality batteries that sometimes have issues when charging and with overheating.